DARF: Depth-Aware Generalizable Neural Radiance Field: Methodology

-where $\mathcal{R}$ is the set of rays in each batch. $\mathcal{L}_{s}$ can only constrain the similarity in pixel-level and does not measure the overall semantic similarity of images.
+\textbf{Multi-level Semantic Consistency Loss.} The above $\mathcal{L}_{s}$ can only constrain the similarity on pixel level and does not measure the overall semantic similarity of images.
 Thus, in order to learn more informative representation, we take the image content and the scene structure into account and propose a Multi-level Semantic Consistency Loss (MSC):

-where $m$ is the number of the encoder output layers of different depths, helping to capture multi-scale semantic information.
-We take VGG-16 as the encoder $Encoder(\cdot)$ and set $m$ equal to 3 empirically in our experiments. $\hat{I}$ and $I$ are the predicted image and the ground truth image correspondingly. $\mathcal{L}_{MSC}$ makes the network learn semantic-level representation of scenes and take semantic coherence as contextual information to render more realistic novel-view images.
-In practice, we utilize random samples on the image to participate in the calculation.
-The Geometry-Aware Dynamic Sampling Scheme (GADS) mentioned above also provides efficiency guarantee for the computing cost of $\mathcal{L}_{MSC}$.
-Finally, the optimization objective of the GARF network is summarized as:
+where $\hat{I}$ and $I$ are the predicted image and the ground truth image respectively. ${\rm EL(\cdot)_{i}}$ is an encoder, where $i$ indicates the index of the output layer of different depths. $m$ is the number of semantic scales, capturing multi-level semantic information.
+We utilize random sampling operation ${\rm S}(\cdot)$ and the Depth-Aware Dynamic Sampling Scheme (DADS) mentioned above to reduce computing costs.
+In practice, we take VGG-16 as the encoder and set $m$ equal to 3 empirically in our experiments. $\mathcal{L}_{\rm MSC}$ makes the network learn a semantic-level representation of scenes and take semantic coherence as contextual information to render more realistic novel-view images.
+Finally, the optimization objective of the DARF network is summarized as: